 The first ingredient to use is jojoba oil, which is easy to find online or in a health food store.

 The second ingredient is vitamin E. Vitamin E benefits include fat-soluble antioxidants that supply nutrients for your skin to help you age slower.

 Next, hunt for pomegranate seed oil or some other antioxidant seed oil, even like raspberry seed oil.
 Then also obtain frankincense, lavender and rosehip seed essential oils.

-Next, take all of these oils — jojoba, vitamin E, pomegranate oil, frankincense oil, lavender oil and rosehip oil — and simply mix them all together.
-You put 1/4 ounce of all essential oils into the little serum jar and every night before you go to bed, take about four or five drops and rub them into your skin, especially all over your face.
+Next, take a few drops of each of these oils — jojoba, vitamin E, pomegranate oil, frankincense oil, lavender oil and rosehip oil — and simply mix them all together.
+Put 1/4 ounce of these oils into the little serum jar and every night before you go to bed, take about four or five drops and rub them into your skin, especially all over your face.
 You can also do it once in the morning as well.